barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### June 29th thoughts & takeaways:

+* The last two weeks have seen decreasing volumes.
+Last week decreased 6.3%.
+I guess people are seeing the increasing cases and are deciding to stay home.

+* Sunday's volume was lower than Father's day.
+With the 3-day weekend coming up, we'll probably see daily volumes continue to drop.

+***

 ### June 26th thoughts & takeaways:

 * Austin and Texas isn't doing so well on the fight against COVID-19.
 Volumes have started to dip downward, but it may have been caused by poor weather.
 Father's day was the lowest daily volume we've seen since the end of May.